 Arrive in the chic village of José Ignacio, nestled among the wind-blown dunes and crystalline waters.
 Located on Playa Mansa in the middle of town, this destination hotel is housed in bunker-like villas constructed from untreated cement with gardens planted on the roof.
 Tastefully decorated with hammocks, rustic yet modern furniture, and sisal rugs, the center of the property is the space-age pavilion where the infinity pool melds into the sea with jaw-dropping vistas of the Uruguayan coastline.
 It’s the perfect spot to contemplate life.
 Napping, reading, swimming, or dining under the stars are the du jour.
 If you feel the need to leave the compound, the cool town of José Ignacio is only a few steps away.
 (Playa Vik)

 Today, there’s nothing on the agenda.
 Other than the beach—and hanging out.
 It’s a blissful world where the day starts with a walk on the beaches, La Mansa or La Brava, stopping to gaze at the postcard-perfect lighthouse on the rocky point.
 Maybe after go for a bike ride up to the hamlet of Manantiales with its chic antique shops, peddling along the azure coast with the constant breeze.
 Stop to lunch at Parador La Huella and linger till sunset sipping your clericó, the local sangria.
 Simple.
 Perfect.
 (Playa Vik)

-Enjoy a leisurely morning and day at leisure in José Ignacio.
-Transfer to the Punta del Este or Montevideo airport for your departing evening flight.
+Enjoy a leisurely morning and lunch.
+Transfer to the Punta del Este or Montevideo airport for the departing evening flight.